telerik/blazor-docs/components/gantt/gantt-tree/editing.md

 * While editing, the Gantt creates a **copy of your original object** which has a **different reference**.
 You receive that copy in the `OnUpdate` event handler.

+* Double clicking on a task within the Timeline part of the component will always trigger Popup edit of the said task, even if edit mode is set to Inline or Incell.

 ## See Also